 The Wildlife Corridor Program, Sustainable Homes and Communities Program, ReThink Centre, Waterwatch and Climate Change Programs are examples of the many projects currently being undertaken.

-To receive update on environmental related news, please register your interest here.
+To receive update on environmental related news, please register for our E-Newsletter, Green Wrap here.

-For further details about current projects, other council activities and how you can become involved, navigate via the menu tabs on your left.
+For further details about current projects, other council activities and how you can become involved, navigate using the tabs below.

 Introduction on how to get involved in Banyule’s environment and sustainability programs, or join an environmental group.